Pages

 Results of the Christianity Quiz

-If your church failed the quiz in the previous column, congrats!
+If your church failed the quiz in the previous column, congratulations!
 You are less likely to be on the ‘broad road’ to destruction.

 Can we really say that, just because the majority of churches subscribe to the same core beliefs they must be on the broad road, weeds rather than wheat, goats rather than sheep?